 While some buildings are constructed in a way so that all rooms are completely soundproofed, we don’t all have that luxury – in this case, it’s not too difficult or expensive to soundproof a room by yourself.
 The first step to soundproofing a room or living space is by soundproofing the walls.

-How Much Are the Materials to Soundproof a Wall?
+How Much Do Materials Cost to Soundproof a Wall?

 The first step to soundproofing a wall is to figure out which materials to use and determine how much the materials cost, in order to get an estimate of exactly how much it will be for the entire project.